Hywel-Stoakes/hywel.stoakes/content/home/teaching.md

 <!--This is an example of using the *custom* widget to create your own homepage section.-->

-My previous role was sessional teaching for the following courses at The University Melbourne:
+I have taught the following courses at The University of Melbourne as a sessional lecturer:

 - LING20005: Introductory Phonetics
 - LING90001: Experimental Phonetics